 The marketing industry is crowded with so much technical jargon.
 It’s hard for us marketers to make sense of it all sometimes.

-If you’ve spent time in your career running paid campaigns on AdWords, the terms “first click,” “last click,” “linear,” and “decay” should sound extremely familiar.
+If you’ve spent time in your career running paid campaigns on Ads, the terms “first click,” “last click,” “linear,” and “decay” should sound extremely familiar.

 Although, for content and social media marketers who are used to measuring metrics such as traffic, time on page, and bounce rate, these terms may sound foreign.